 Under § 14 para.
 5 of the German Aeronautical Products Investigation Order (LuftGerPV), pilots in Germany are able to carry out the inspections themselves or appoint a third party to do so (e.g. manufacturer/importer), provided that the requirements are all fulfilled.
 However, if this is done, the liability and warranty of Swing Flugsportgeräte GmbH will lapse.

-The DHV recommends that inspection is carried out by the manufacturer/importer or by an inspection agent authorised by it and approved by the DHV.
+The DHV recommends that inspection is carried out by the manufacturer/importer or by an authorised inspection agent.